snarkipus/zero2axum/README.md

 I dunno ... maybe we can do something clever by making a general purpose DB adapter thing with some baked in smarts.
 Maybe add a simple transaction manager impl to the a DB object ...

 So, it's interesting working through this as a novice database guy ... so much emphasis in Postgres is placed on the connection.
 SurrealDB, using Websockets, doesn't have to deal with any of the pooling.
 It wouild seem that the sqlx! transaction manager grabs a connection from the pool and holds it open while it fills up a queue with pending transactions, then commits them once you pull the trigger.
-My naive implementation just queues up a bunch of surql strings (maybe even validated?) and spits them out as a transaction.
-I may add a method to easily just execute it.
+My naive implementation just queues up a bunch of surql strings (maybe even validated?) and spits them out as a transaction. ~~I may add a method to easily just execute it.~~ After discussing with ChatGPT, changes were made and things were done.
 ```rust
 #[derive(Clone, Debug, Default)]
 pub struct QueryManager {